ricanontherun/Telemetry/README.md

 # Telemetry

-Collect data from your linux system and output to a file in JSON format.
+Collect data from your Linux machine like disk usage, processes and more.

 ## Dependencies
 * c++14